 §10 Use of the whistleblowing portal

 Communication between your computer and the whistleblowing system takes place over an encrypted connection (SSL).
 Your IP address will not be stored during your use of the whistleblowing system.
-In order to maintain the connection between your computer and the BKMS® System, a cookie is stored on your computer that merely contains the session ID (a so-called session cookie).
+In order to maintain the connection between your computer and the BKMS® Incident Reporting, a cookie is stored on your computer that merely contains the session ID (a so-called session cookie).
 This cookie is only valid until the end of your session and expires when you close your browser.

 It is possible to set up a postbox within the whistleblowing system that is secured with an individually chosen pseudonym/user name and password.
 This allows you to send reports to the respectively responsible employee at MTU either by name or in an anonymous, safe way.
 This system only stores data inside the whistleblowing system, making it particularly secure.
 It is not a form of regular e-mail communication.